Skip to main content

 The provider must actively engage with individuals to whom the provider delivers funded aged care services, supporters of individuals (if any) and any other persons involved in the care of individuals in developing and reviewing the individual’s care and services plans through ongoing communication.

-Care and services plans must describe the current needs, goals and preferences of individuals and include strategies for risk management and preventative care.
+Care and services plans must describe the current care needs, goals and preferences of individuals and include strategies for risk management and preventative care.

 The provider must ensure that care and services plans are regularly reviewed and are used by aged care workers to guide the delivery of funded aged care services.